r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 Hahaha, how reassuring!

 **Moriarty:**
-By the way Altria, I should remind you that Fujimaru is MY chum, so I'd appreciate you letting go of {(M) him /(F) her}!
+By the way Altria, I should remind you that Fujimaru is MY chum, so I'd appreciate you letting go of [♂ him /♀ her]!

 ---